chainguard-images/images/images/deno/README.md

 The Dockerfile is based on [Deno's webserver tutorial](https://deno.land/manual@v1.28.3/examples/http_server), but packages it up into a Chainguard deno image.

-Build the application on the deno base image.
+uild the application on the deno base image.

 ```
 docker build \